 AFQT scores are represented as percentiles in the range of 1 to 99.
 The percentile score indicates how a candidate’s score compares to others who have taken the exam.

-If an ASVAB candidate has an AFQT score of 65, this implies that their score is higher than 65% of the test takers in the reference sample group.
+If an ASVAB candidate has an AFQT score of 65, this implies that their score is higher than 65% of other test-takers.
 You can read more about the AFQT score on the official website.

 ASVAB Score Chart

-The following is the ASVAB score chart.
+The following table shows the ASVAB score chart.
 After taking the exam, you will be classified into one of the following categories.

 The AFQT range is listed as a percentile (comparison between your ASVAB score and other test-takers).